sst/sst/www/docs/index.md

 - **Designed for your team**

   Create preview environments or feature environments.
-Or one for everybody on your team.
+Or one for everyone on your team.

 </div>